 Hyundai to make Santa Cruz pickups at Alabama plant in $410 mln expansion

-Nov 13 (Reuters) - Hyundai Motor Co's 005380.KS manufacturing unit will start making the Santa Cruz pickup trucks at its Montgomery factory in 2021, following a $410 million expansion at the Alabama plant.
+Nov 13 (Reuters) - South Korean automaker Hyundai Motor 005380.KS will start making its Santa Cruz pickup trucks at its U.S. factory in 2021, with an investment of $410 million, as it seeks a foothold in the popular, but highly competitive, segment led by U.S. rivals.

+The Alamaba factory expansion was announced as President Donald Trump is expected this week to push back a self-imposed deadline on whether to put tariffs of up to 25% on imported cars and parts.

-The expansion will add 200 new jobs and another 1,000 more people are expected to be employed by local suppliers and logistics companies, Hyundai Motor Manufacturing Alabama said.
+Hyundai has invested more than $1.1 billion in the Montgomery region in the last 18 months, with the latest move expected to add 200 new jobs and 1,000 people employed by regional suppliers and logistics companies.

-The factory, which began production in 2005, was the South Korean auto maker's first assembly and manufacturing plant in the United States and currently employs 2,900 full-time and 500 part-time employees.
+The factory, which began production in 2005, was Hyundai's first assembly and manufacturing plant in the United States and now has 2,900 full-time and 500 part-time employees.

+Hyundai, whose late response to the SUV market took a heavy toll on its sales in the United States, China and other markets, has expanded its SUV offerings in recent years.

-Hyundai's Santa Cruz pickup, introduced as a concept vehicle four years ago, will join three other models currently made in the factory.
+The Santa Cruz pickup truck, introduced as a concept vehicle four years ago, will be its first for the U.S. market, joining three models - the Sonata, Elantra sedans and the Santa Fe SUV, now made in its sole U.S. factory.

-Montgomery Area Chamber of Commerce Chairman Willie Durham said Hyundai has invested over $1.1 billion in the region over the last 18 months.
+Last year, the United States and South Korea agreed to revise a trade pact sharply criticized by Trump, striking a deal to extend U.S. tariffs on Korean-made pickup trucks by 20 years, until 2041.

 ((Shariq.Khan@thomsonreuters.com; Within U.S.+1 646 223 8780, outside U.S. +91 80 6749 9759; Twitter: @s_qakhan ;))